USCbiostats/PM516/docs/week1.md

 📖 [Relationships & Interactions](https://magazine.amstat.org/blog/2009/09/01/heartofastatcareersept09/) (8 minutes)<br />

-1. List 2 mistakes you might make as a statistician that would lead to a breakdown in communication.
-2. What are the 5 recommended steps as part of a statistical consulting interaction?
+1. What are the 5 recommended steps as part of a statistical consulting interaction?

 📖 [Tips That'll Make Others Open Up To You](tips-to-open.md) (6 minutes)<br />

 1. You will see that several themes from the prior readings appear in this article.
 That said, what are three key pieces of advice you will take from this week?

+#### Supplemental Readings

 📖 Textbook Chapters 2.1, 2.2